 Why does M-Home exist?
 Because in medical school you will feel stronger than you have ever felt.
 And more vulnerable.
 We need people who will see us through the tough stuff (because, tomorrow, we might be the one helping them through the tough stuff).

-M-Home encourages student engagement and leadership at all levels, from planning wellness activities to developing and implementing a peer mentor program, as well as other initiatives designed to foster deep connections, bonds and mutual support.
+M-Home encourages student engagement and leadership at all levels, from planning well-being activities to developing and implementing a peer mentor program, as well as other initiatives designed to foster deep connections, bonds and mutual support.
 Your House Director provides an additional layer of support and connection.

 When you arrive on campus, you will inherit an instant community.
 You will get to know students from other classes.
 They will be your teammates in house competitions, like the M-Home Olympics and our “Med School versus Law School” trivia nights.
 They will be the eMpower peers and mentors who guide you through paths they have already walked.
 The members of this community will be the people in your corner.